PRESS INQUIRIES

 New York, USA

-Author Bio (short)
+Bio (short)

 George David Gopen, JD, PhD, is Professor Emeritus of the Practice of Rhetoric at Duke University.
-He is known world-wide as the creator of the Reader Expectation Approach (REA) to Writing in the English Language.
+He is widely recognized as the creator of the Reader Expectation Approach (REA) to Writing in the English Language.
+Virginia Kraus, the Mary Bernheim Distinguished Professor of Medicine at Duke University, has credited REA with reshaping scientific writing.

 Head Shots by Paul D’Andrea